 In this email:

-- Save the date: Winter Walk + Roll to School Day is Wednesday, Feb.
-7
+- Order incentives for Winter Walk + Roll to School Day by Jan.
+31

 - What we're reading